job-applications/syft-coding-challenge/README.md

 # Running Test Suite

-You can run the whole test suite by running the following command:
+To run the whole test suite, run the following command:
 ```bash
 $ bundle exec guard
 ```

-# Implementation
+# Challenge Implementation

 The core implementation can be verified in `test/challenge_test.rb`.

 This shows the hypothetical setup and configuration that could be used for a given basket.
 The rules can be changed easily and new rules can be written.
 Ideally, in production, this configuration would be built up from a configuration in a file or database.
 However, for demonstration purposes, I've kept it in the test file.